 Bodycote benefits from many long-term relationships with key customers and the damage to, or loss of, any of these relationships would be detrimental to the Group.

-- There is no significant customer dependency, with the Group's top ten customers accounting for less than 16% of sales and the balance made up by many thousands of customers.
+- The Group has more than 40,000 customers and there is no significant customer dependency, with the Group's top ten customers accounting for less than 16% of revenues.

-- There is a continued focus on customer service and quality processes to maintain excellent relationships with major customers.
-Key account management is in place and customer satisfaction is monitored.
+- There is an ongoing focus on customer service and quality processes to maintain excellent relationships with customers.
+Key account management is in place where this is required to deliver good customer service.

 The entry of competitors into one or more of the Group's Specialist Technologies.